aaybe/web-scraping-project/README.md

 # web-scraping-project
 Quote guessing game.
 This program scrapes "quotes.toscrape.com" for quotes to make a quote author guessing game.

-To run BeautifulSoup will need to be installed:
+To run just clone repository. quote-scraper.py starts the game.
+BeautifulSoup will need to be installed:
 - $ pip install beautifulsoup4

-Clone repository

-quote-scraper.py starts game
+Program chooses a random quote from https://quotes.toscrape.com/ and displays it to the user.
+User then has 4 tries to write the name of the author.
+After each try the user is given a new hint.
+1. User is given date and place of birth of author
+2. User is given author's first name initial
+3. User is given author's last name initial

+After game ends, user is asked if they want to run again.